 - Personal Injury Matters

 Orr Law, LLC has regular office hours of Monday through Friday, 8:00 a.m. until 4:00 p.m.
 After hours appointments are available at no additional charge.
 Mediations are often scheduled from 9:00 a.m. through 8:00 p.m. on Saturdays as well as Tuesday and Thursday evenings.

 Like most law firms, Orr Law, LLC has various fee arrangements:

 - Hourly fee.
-Fees are based on an hourly rate of $225 for services rendered.
+Fees are based on a set hourly rate ranging from $175 to $300 for services rendered.
 Itemized and detailed statements are provided to clients showing work performed.